 FULL STUDY DESIGN

-Data from a US-based 24-week, multicenter, open-label, randomized clinical trial of opioid use disorder (DSM-5 criteria) outpatients, age above 18 years.
+Data from a US-based 24-week, multicenter, open-label, randomized clinical trial of opioid use disorder (DSM-5 criteria) outpatients, age 18 and above.
 772 participants were recruited and screened during voluntary, usual care, inpatient detoxification admissions.
 Participants had used non-prescribed opioids in the previous 30 days.
 Of these, 570 participants were randomized to receive either daily sublingual self-administered BUP-NX, 8 to 24 mg/day (n=287), or XR-NTX, 380 mg, administered intramuscularly every fourth week (n=283).
 XR-NTX treatment could be initiated after ≥3 days from last opioid use, opioid-negative urine drug test, and a negative naloxone challenge; criteria were not met by 79 participants.
 BUP-NX treatment could be initiated once withdrawal symptoms emerged; criteria were not met by 17 participants.
 Exclusion criteria included the presence of serious medical, psychiatric, or substance use disorders; liver function tests greater than 5 times the upper limit of normal; suicidal or homicidal; had allergy or sensitivity to XR-NTX or BUP-NX; were not able to have safe intramuscular XR-NTX treatment; or women who were or could become pregnant, or were breastfeeding.